humanmade/altis-cloud/docs/database.md

 Non-Production environments are provisioned with only a Primary server, and with autoscaling disabled.
 Production environments without high-availability are provisioned with only a Primary server by default, but with autoscaling enabled, and Replicas created as necessary.

+For customers who regularly run larger numbers of replicas, an additional [Proxy server](https://aws.amazon.com/rds/proxy/) is used to pool connections and more evenly distribute load across the server pool.
+The Altis team manages the provisioning of Proxy servers on your behalf.

 ## Autoscaling and Performance